green64/jekyll-blog/_posts/2019-03-24-learning-as-we-go.markdown

 Since everything in my life right now seems to find its way back to dev learning, I thought my tribute blog would be a great opportunity to combine some code I've seen but not tried writing.
-My friend Patrick has been experimenting with CSS-based slideshows, animation and parallax and created some really cool stuff.
+My friend Patrick has been experimenting with CSS-based slideshows, animation, and parallax and created some really cool stuff.
 Then there's CSS Flexbox and CSS Grid.
-Switching blog formats has me thinking more about layout methods other than Bootstrap and Materialize.
+Switching blog formats has made me thinking more about layout methods other than Bootstrap and Materialize.
 Throw in a little brush up on media queries, and this page could double as a useful learning exercise and a tribute to my sweet kitties Parker and Posie.
 What could go wrong?

 In a word, time went wrong.
 As in, I don't have enough of it.
 My blog is great for minimally formatted markup text.
 And although I've found workarounds for some minor things, like opening links in a new page, I still haven't figured out the stylistic differences between creating a markup page and an HTML one in Jekyll.
 Like anything new in coding, it's going to require time to fully figure out the differences.
 And this week I wanted to spend my time on CSS Flexbox and Grid.